 Software companies sprung up by the thousands to meet the demand.
 Using HR as a conduit, they sold easy to down load process modules for problems that didn’t exist.
 With each down load, HR’s head count increased.
 With each new head count came new job titles in control of software that transferred responsibilities back to HR.
 A new language was born not out of academic rigor, but rather the market place of ideas.
 Training directors, training manager, training supervisor, training content manager, training content supervisor, instructional design project manager, learning management system, learning management system administrator, learning content management system, learning content management supervisor, curriculum manager, competency manager, training coordinator and on and on it goes.
 Back office functions now exceed the tip of the spear reducing operational training resources.
 As the system matures, it subjugates other department processes, shifting control to a centralized power.

-Support for HRs never ending quest for resources has begun to sag.
-Software companies come to the rescue with sales content, packaged conveniently into the very thing they are selling, learning.
+As support for HRs never ending quest for resources began to sag software companies came to the rescue with sales content, packaged conveniently into the very thing they are selling, learning.
 HR has sold more canned pitches to senior management teams in board rooms across America than cans of Spam sold in the Pacific islands.
 It was an easy sell.
 Management sees a familiarity in the dog and pony show having been schooled in the formal university style of knowledge dumps.
 Management nostalgia has unwittingly turned business needs upside down.
 What you need, what you want and what you like, flipped, leaving HR to manufacture their own low hanging fruit.
 A like turns into an urgent need.
-IT and HR departments have created a billion dollar talent development industry masquerading under the guise, learning and development.
+IT and HR departments support a $38 billion dollar talent development industry masquerading under the guise, learning and development.
 Nostalgia now serves as both model and inspiration.
 Proving the old adage, we teach the way we were taught.

 There are operational managers who understand the best training results are achieved by the best trainers.
 For the operational managers or trainers who did not receive the memo in Forbes titled, Challenges For HR Directors In 2016 by Karen Higginbottom it states, “We did research recently which revealed that 50% of business leaders don’t value the analytics that HR provides for them”.